rslifka/fate_of_all_fools/README.md

 ***This is only compatible with the [online version of DIM](https://app.destinyitemmanager.com/), not the extension.
 Chrome prevents extensions from accessing one another.***

+***UPDATE 6/17/2018***
+With the recent news that Forsaken will have random rolls, the current strategy for listing and rating weapons and armor will no longer work as you cannot rate a weapon by the name any more (well, going forward since D2Y1 items will stay statically rolled).

 # TL;DR
 1. Install a UserScript hosting environment (e.g. [Tampermonkey in Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
 2. One-click install the UserScript from [OpenUserJS](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization).